The Spaced Learning Effect: Phases, Benefits

 The 3 Phases of Spaced Learning Design

-These three instruction periods present the same information, but each with a different emphasis.
+These three instruction periods present the same information, each with a different emphasis.
 This sequence in a session is “present, recall, understand.”

 Benefits of the Spaced Learning Technique